ariesmcrae/aws_notes/iam.md

 # IAM

-* Without IAM, orgs with many users will sign up to AWS and manager their own billing.
+* Without IAM, orgs with many users will sign up to AWS individually, then manage their own billing.
+* Alternatively, one root account is shared among many people, which is a bad practice.
-* IAM enables orgs to create multiple users.
+* IAM enables orgs to create multiple users, so that the root account is never used for day-to-day use.

 * IAM has no additional charge for use.

 * IAM AWS Account is global (not region specific).

+* IAM policies can be directly attached to roles, users and groups.
+  Policies can only be applied to other AWS services (indirectly) through roles. e.g. If EC2 instance wants to access S3, you attach a role to EC2.
+The role can have AmazonS3FullAccess permission.

 * Consists of users, groups, roles:
     1. User - person
-    2. Group - collection of users with 1 set of permissions
+    2. Group - collection of users with 1 set of permissions (e.g. DEV).
+You add permission to DEV. e.g. Add AmazonS3FullAccess permission to DEV so that users in DEV could access S3.
-    3. Role - can be applied to both users and AWS services (e.g EC2, Lambda).
-       It defines a set of permissions for making AWS service requests.
-       It is not associated with a specific user or group.
-Instead, roles are assumed by trusted entities (e.g. user, app, EC2 service).
+    3. Role - allows AWS services to access other AWS services. e.g. You want EC2 instance to access S3.
+You create a role named EC2Role.
+You add AmazonS3FullAccess permission to the EC2Role.
+       When you launch your EC2 instance, you assign EC2Role to that instance.

+* Principle of least privilage - by default, access is denied to a newly created user.
+Access is granted through 'explicit allow'.
+  Eg. If Bob user is newly created and wants to access an S3 bucket, he won't be able to, because he is blocked by default.
+  However, if you attach an AmazonS3FullAccess policy to user Bob, he'd be able to access it.

 * user access key id / secret access key is used for cli/api.

 * MFA - Multi Factor Authentication

-* newly created user by default has no permissions to do anything.

-* permission is created by creating a policy or by using pre-built policies.
+* permission is created by creating a policy or by using pre-built policies (grouping of permissions).

 * a policy can be assigned to a :
     1. user